Experiencing high customer churn and bounce rate? Work on the reasons behind the exit by capturing their feedback with effective exit intent survey.

 Why Do You Need to Use Exit Intent Surveys?

-Exit Intent Surveys are website surveys that are conducted even before visitors become customers.
+Exit Intent Surveys are website feedback surveys that are conducted even before visitors become customers.
 They enable understanding how visitors interact with your website and can tell a lot about what you’re lacking that’s affecting your goals.
 Exit Intent Surveys are the simplified means to know the same.
 Let’s understand why you should use an Exit Intent Survey on your website.

 1. To Listen to the Voice of Customer